kbowden1800/bouncing-box/README.md

     position = position + (speed * direction);

-When `direction` is set to 1 then this increases the position by `speed`, sending the box to the right.
-But when `direction` is set to -1, the speed is subracted from the position, sending the box to the left.
+When `direction` is set to 1 then `speed` is added to position and the box moves to the right.
+But when `direction` is set to -1,the speed is subracted from the position, sending the box to the left.

 ### TODO 8: Make it Bounce